There are basically two ways to acquire an oven.

 Each of the books has a related web site.

-There are a myriad of other sites; look at the Oven Links page for more information.
+There are a myriad of other sites; you can start by looking at the Oven Links page for more information.

 There are a few Minnesota sources for buying ovens.